CSC-3380-Spring-2024/Team-2/README.md

 # Team Wicked Pissahs

-Contact Max Shroyer For .env file, JL you have it on element

 ### To Run Dev
++ Contact Max Shroyer For .env file, JL you have it on element

++ Follow environment setup for emulation react-native on an android-studio emulator
++ Please note this development is (currently) only supported on Android (F*CK Apple)
 + npm install
 + `npm start` then in another window run `npm run android` or `npm run ios`

-+ to debugger (not flipper) run the app with `npx react-native start --experimental-debugger`
++ to run the debugger (not flipper) run the app with `npx react-native start --experimental-debugger`

 ### Core Features